 Ingredients: 2 large zucchinis, 1 cup basil pesto, cherry tomatoes, pine nuts

-Directions: Use a spiralizer to turn the zucchini into noodles.
-In a skillet, sauté the zoodles for 2 minutes until slightly tender.
-Remove from heat and mix with pesto and halved cherry tomatoes.
+Directions: Spiralize the zucchinis into noodles.
+In a skillet sauté the zoodles for about 2 minutes till slightly tender.
+Remove from heat and mix in pesto and halved cherry tomatoes.
 Top with toasted pine nuts.

-Advice: Serve with a sprinkle of Parmesan cheese for added richness.
+Advice: Sprinkle Parmesan cheese on top for extra richness.

 Zucchini Lasagna